-Four Wheeled Vehicles provide everything you need to build 4WD cars, ATVs, and more.
+Four Wheeled Vehicles provide everything creators need to build 4WD cars, ATVs, and more.
 This vehicle object includes properties to define the shape of the vehicle, the location and size of the four wheels, physics properties such as mass and center of mass, and driving properties such as max speed, acceleration, and turn radius.
 The four-wheeled drive model simulates the rotation of the 4 tires on the driving surface.

 Treaded Vehicles can be used to build tanks.
-Like Four Wheeled Vehicles, you can define the shape of the collision box, mass, center of mass, and acceleration.
+Like Four Wheeled Vehicles, creators can define the shape of the collision box, mass, center of mass, and acceleration.
 The driving model for Treaded Vehicles simulates two tracks that turn independently as the vehicle moves and turns.
 Treaded Vehicles have two treads instead of four wheels.

 Treads are defined by a tread radius, tread width, and tread position.
 Treaded Vehicles replace turn radius with a turn speed property that controls how quickly the tank can turn.

 |Max Speed||The maximum potential speed of a vehicle on flat terrain.
 It is an approximation because the slope of the ground, the acceleration, the friction, mass, and other properties all impact the actual performance of the vehicle.
 A player should be able to achieve close to the speed set (in |

 |Acceleration||The amount of power the engine exerts to get up to max speed.
 This property is also an estimate since it is also affected by friction, mass, and max speed.
 This property is closely related to |